Roofing in Plano TX

 Lonnie Hagen with Accent Roofing is the best in Dallas!
 Everyone in this company is very diligent, and pay attention to every last detail.
 This is a the finest roofing contractor we have ever worked with in Dallas.
 Highly recommend!

 The Accent Roofing team was very helpful working with my insurance company and made the whole process very easy.
 They were responsive to my questions and worked to make sure all of my repairs were done to my satisfaction.
 They not only replaced my roof, but also my patio cover and did a great job.

 I need a roofing service I call Accent Roofing They are professional and prompt with my roof measurements and a quote, very responsive when I needed help understanding options and pricing, and his crew did a wonderful job, not only on the new roof, but also on the cleanup after the installation.

 This is the best roofing contractor in Dallas!
 Everyone I have dealt with at Accent Roofing was extremely professional.
 This is a really good roofing company!

 – Riad A.

-Accent Roofing & Construction is one of the most trusted Plano roofing companies because we have the highest standards of workmanship, project performance, expertise, best pricing and customer care.
-Our roofing company is filled with professionally trained staff of Plano contractors and roofers that are unrelenting and committed to these standards which are uncommon and unmatched in our industry.
+Accent Roofing & Construction is one of the most trusted Plano companies because we have the highest standards of workmanship, project performance, expertise, best pricing and customer care.
+Our company is filled with professionally trained staff of contractors and roofers that are unrelenting and committed to these standards which are uncommon and unmatched in our industry.
 “Exceeding Customer Expectation” is our motto and it clearly reflects our commitment to every customer and project.

 Accent Roofing & Construction serves all of the DFW metroplex.
 We have one location in Dallas and another location in Fort Worth.
 Our coverage is fast and efficient.
 Give us a call today to get a free inspection and estimate.